RECOGNIZED STUDENT ORGANIZATIONS

 If a student is interested in forming a new organization, a group must:

-- Consult with the CSI staff and the SGA Director of Student Relations.
+- Consult with the CSI staff and the SGA Director of Student Involvement.
 This will help provide context for the proposed organization and can reduce an overlap of ideology between specific groups.

 - Fill out an Application to Become a Recognized Student Organization (pdf).
 You can also obtain a copy by visiting the CSI, located in Blum 207, or the SGA, located in Blum 217.